vikingen13/VpcLatticeDemo/README.md

-# Amazon VPC Lattice demonstration!
+# Amazon VPC Lattice demonstration

 This project is a basic infrastructure to be used as a starting point for a VPC Lattice démonstration.